 Summer all year round

 The winter in Crete is mild, while the spring and the autumn are soft and pleasant; the summer is warm and bright with cool breaks due to the northern winds (meltemi) of August.
 Crete falls into two climatic zones, the Mediterranean and the North African zone, mainly falling into the former.
+Learn about Crete climate.

 Sea temperature rarely falls below 15 degrees Celsius in winter, especially to the south.
 Winter swimming with the whitewashed peaks of the Cretan mounts in the background is a unique experience and attracts an increasing number of fans.

 The climate of Crete is considered as one of the finest, healthiest and mildest climates in Europe.
 One factor that plays a key role in the formation of the climate is the sea surrounding the island and alleviating the heat intensity of the summer sun.
-Ierapetra is considered the warmest Greek city and the coastline of the Libyan Sea and Gavdos are the warmest in Greece.
-The southern coast, including the plain of Messara and the Asterousia Mountains, falls into the North African climatic zone and thus has many sunny, warm days all year round.
+Ierapetra is considered the warmest Greek city and the coastline of the South Cretan Sea and Gavdos are the warmest in Greece.
+The southern coast, including the plain of Messara and the Asterousia Range, falls into the North African climatic zone and thus has many sunny, warm days all year round.

 The wintertime is so mild that many swallows winter in southern Crete and Gavdos Island.